Why Struere

 ## How It Compares

-Raw APIs give you text generation and tool calling, but you must build everything else: data storage, conversation threading, prompt templating, automation, error handling, environment management, and evaluation.
+Raw APIs give you text generation and tool calling, but you build everything else: data storage, conversation threading, prompt templating, automation, error handling, environment management, and evaluation.
+Every integration (WhatsApp, calendar, payments) is a custom project.

-Struere wraps the LLM call in a full execution environment with a data layer, dynamic prompts, automations, and integrations.
+Struere wraps the LLM call in a full execution environment with 47 database tables, 31 built-in tools, 6 integrations, dynamic prompt templates, and 3 isolated environments.
 You define what the agent can do; the platform handles storage, threading, and orchestration.

 Framework libraries help you chain LLM calls and manage prompts, but they run in your application process.
-You still need to build the data layer, automation engine, and deployment pipeline.
+You still need to build the data layer, automation engine, permission system, and deployment pipeline.
+They provide abstractions, not infrastructure.

-Struere is a hosted backend (Convex) with a CLI for configuration-as-code.
-The data system, automations, and agent executor are built into the platform, not assembled from library components.
+Struere is a hosted backend (Convex) with a TypeScript SDK and CLI for configuration-as-code.
+The data system (47 tables, JSON schemas, relationships), automations (event-driven triggers with scheduling), and agent executor (31 tools, multi-agent delegation) are built into the platform, not assembled from library components.

-Building your own agent infrastructure gives you maximum flexibility but requires ongoing maintenance of the data layer, tool executor, evaluation system, and deployment pipeline.
+Building custom agent infrastructure gives you maximum flexibility but requires ongoing maintenance of the data layer, tool executor, evaluation system, permission engine, and deployment pipeline across 3 environments.

-Struere provides these as a cohesive platform.
-The tradeoff is that you work within Struere's data model (data types, records, relations) and automation model (automations, events) rather than designing your own from scratch.
+Struere provides these as a cohesive platform with 30 HTTP endpoints, 22 scheduled jobs, and a 25-command CLI.
+The tradeoff is that you work within Struere's data model (entity types, entities, relations) and automation model (triggers, events) rather than designing your own from scratch.

 ## Getting Started